An individual facing prison is much more than their greatest mistake.

 -

 One could mistakingly point to the increased privatization of prisons as a key motivator for mass incarceration, but it’s not that simple.
-Actually, according to Mass Incarceration: The Whole Pie 2020, published by Prison Policy Initiative, over 91% of our country's prison inmates are incarcerated in publicly-run, publicly-funded facilities.
+Actually, according to Mass Incarceration: The Whole Pie 2025, published by the Prison Policy Initiative, over 92% of U.S. prison inmates are incarcerated in publicly-run, publicly-funded facilities.

 -